-There will be an opening (inception) meeting to establish the protocols for the audit10 and ensure that all necessary arrangements are in place and agreed.
-In this meeting:
+There will be an opening (inception) meeting to establish the protocols for the audit9 and ensure that all necessary arrangements are in place and agreed.

-- we will address the audit approach and the timelines for undertaking the audit, and - the auditor may also wish to provide an introduction to their team and preferred auditing requirements.
+- We will address the audit approach and the timelines for undertaking the audit. - The auditor may also wish to provide an introduction to their team and preferred auditing requirements.